positioncoop/skilltree/README.md

 snaplets/persist and snaplets/postgresql-simple, changing the database
 name to `skilltree_prod` as well.

-Then run `make production-init`.
+If this is a new production server, run `make production-init`.
 It'll prompt you for the root password on the server (a few times).
+If the server has already been set up, this step isn't needed.

-Once that's done, you can run the database migrations with `make dbup PRODUCTION=1`, and deploy the application with `make deploy`.
+Run database migrations with `make dbup PRODUCTION=1`, and deploy the application with `make deploy`.
 Whenever you want to deploy a new version, just run `make deploy`.
 If there is an error on startup, the new version will not be switched to, and you can debug it by looking